-SSC2001 Social Studies I: Civics & Economics

-3 credits.
-An introductory course to civics and economics examines the roles citizens play in the political, governmental, and economic systems in the United States, by examining the United States Constitution, identifying the rights, duties, and responsibilities of citizens, and describing the structure and operation of government at the local, state, and national levels, and by investigating the process by which decisions are made in the American market economy and explain the government's role in it.
+SSC2001 Social Studies I: Civics & Economics 3 credits.
+An introductory course to civics and economics that examines the roles citizens play in the political, governmental, and economic systems in the United States; examines the Constitution to identify the rights, duties, and responsibilities of citizens; describes the structure and operation of government at the local, state, and national levels; and investigates the process by which decisions are made and the role of government in the American market economy.